-“Whenever we’re booked full I send people across the street to the historic Anderson Hotel (across the street); a great family run space.
+“Whenever we’re booked full I send people across the street to the historic Anderson Hotel (across the street); a space with lots of local history.

-We always support all the local charities, but I’m very involved now with the Reel Project, which makes videos of kids that need adoption and are looking to be part of a great family.
+We always support all the local charities, but I’m very involved now with the Reel Project, which makes videos of kids that are available for adoption and are looking to be part of a great family.
 They are celebrating their 4th Anv. this year too!”

 View this post on Instagram

 “A stranger is just a friend we have not met…” 🍻 Meet Brenda & Ford, your happy hosts @hoppygirlbrews.
 Their bed and breakfast home is also houses a back alley brewery all along the Mississippi River.
 Stop in at Frontenac State Park for hiking and biking, or check out the @NationalEagleCenter; there is lots to do in the Wabasha area!
 Check out Craftnotes.net to read the full miniview and get more recommendations for your visit.